wearewiser/wiser-sass-test/README.md

 # Instructions

-Fork this repo, and clone a copy onto your local machine.
+Fork this repo.
 When you have completed the task, push your code and email us a link to your fork at engineering@wearewiser.com.
 You should spend no more than 2 hours on this task.

 # The task